This article addresses the most common questions from both prospective and current Slate clients about the implementation process and resource access.

 Community Conversations are recurring live community discussions on various Slate strategies and topics.
-Tracks explore the stages of the Admissions/Enrollment, Student Success, and Advancement life cycle in Slate.
+Tracks explore managing Admissions/Enrollment, Student Success, and Advancement in Slate.
 They provide the opportunity to learn and contribute to the broad knowledge of the Slate community, which includes Technolutions staff expertise and the experiences of your colleagues at other institutions.

 What resources are available after we are finished with implementation?